Bromgard/rcblack/Gisla_saga/Gisla_33.md

 <a name="myfootnote3" id="f3">3</a>:
  __Str.
 28__.
 Prose word order: It skoloþa [AM: skulu þo it kvaþ] verþa saman, kvaþ skapkers skorþa; svá hefr goþ leitat ykkr munar eitrs viþ ekka; allvaldr aldar hefr of sendan þik einn ór yþro ranne erlendes at kanna annan heim.

-"You shall not live together, said the woman; the god has afflicted you with the poison of the joy of love; the lord of humanity has sent you alone (without her) our of the home to seek another world."
+"You shall not live together, said the woman; the god has afflicted you with the poison of the joy of love; the lord of humanity has sent you alone (without her) out of the home to seek another world."

   * _It_, Gísli and Auðr.
   * _skapkers skorþa_, _skapker_, "mixed keg," or a big beer keg; whose _skorþa_ (see str.
 23), a woman.